 If you’re anonymous, how will the bank know to let you take money out or close the account?
 Are you leaving a friend in charge of your bank accounts?
 Is it really your company if your friend is in control of the bank account and the articles, and everything else?

 These are all very important questions.
 The most important question, however, is this: Is anonymity really worth it?
 If it is, we have some relatively good news.
-Anonymity can be obtained, to a certain extent.
+Anonymity is attainable, to a certain extent.
 Secrecy cannot be completely maintained, but there are many things you can do to keep yourself anonymous for as long as possible.

 What is an Anonymous Startup?